JohannesBorgqvist/Turing_patterns_bud_scars/README.md

 "*chmod +x run\_all.sh*"<br>

 which gives you permission to run all scripts in succession.
 You might need to add a "sudo" in front of chmod to make this work.
+After this, you need to change line 14 in the script "./run\_all.sh" from:<br>

+*source /home/johannes/anaconda3/etc/profile.d/conda.sh*<br>

-Next, you can run all scripts in the following way:<br>
+to the correct path where anaconda is installed on your computer.
+When you have entered the correct path, you can run all scripts in the following way:<br>

 "*./run\_all.sh*"<br>

 and this will generate all meshes, run the FEM-simulations as well as analysing the generated data.

 If you are interested in all of the individual steps, you can navigate to the Code-folder and follow the detailed instructions presented in the document called "*STEP\_BY\_STEP\_GUIDE.md*".<br>

 Enjoy!